Phil's BBQ

 Phil's BBQ is a barbeque restaurant that was founded by Phil Pace.
 Their first location opened in 1998 in the Mission Hills neighborhood of San Diego, California.
-They have since expanded and now have four restaurant locations, with additional outlets in San Diego International Airport and Petco Park.
-The restaurants have received positive reception both in terms of their reviews as well as their success.
+They have since expanded and now have four restaurant locations, with additional outlet in San Diego International Airport with a new location in Chandler, Arizona to be opened in 2027.
+The restaurants have received positive reception.
+Cameras were installed at each location to view wait times.
 It was featured on the shows Adam Richman's Best Sandwich in America and Man v.
 Food.
 Phil's BBQ was the second most commonly reviewed business in the United States on Yelp for 2013.

 History

 Phil's BBQ was first opened in 1998 in the Mission Hills in San Diego, California, by owner Phil Pace.
-In 2007, it opened a location in Point Loma.
+In 2007, it closed Missions Hills doors to relocated in Point Loma.
 Another location was later opened in 2010 in San Marcos.

 In 2012, Phil leased approximately 7,000 square feet of land for a new location in Santee.
 The restaurant first opened on October 30, 2012 at the Old Trolley Square.
-In 2012 and 2013 two more restaurants were opened.
+A type of camera (called "BBQUEUE CAM") was registered with the United States Patent and Trademark Office and installed at each location so customers can gauge wait times visit on the restaurant's official website..

+In 2013, San Diego International Airport open a Phil's BBQ and the restaurant had an official ribbon cutting in the newly renovated Terminal 2.
+Two locations were opened in Petco Park the 1st was opened in March 2013 which was named "Stadium Food King" and a second location in March 2014 near Section 113 but both locations in Petco Park have since been closed.

+On April 25, 2016, an 8th location was opened in Rancho Bernardo.

+Sycuan Casino opened a Phil's BBQ outlet in their "unCommons" in 2019.

+During the COVID-19 pandemic in California, the San Marcos location was closed down in 2020, Pace said "The decision to close really, truly was heartfelt."
+On Friday July 3, 2020, a 10th location in Temecula, originally scheduled to open in March 2020, was opened.
+The location was originally scheduled to open in March 2020 but was rescheduled due to Riverside County being ordered by California Governor Gavin Newsom to close restaurants.

+Future expansion

+The restaurant is planning to open a Chandler, Arizona location in 2027.
+This will be the first Arizona restaurant with a full renovation of a 10,000 square foot former Mexican restaurant.